pinoyvendetta/php-web-terminal/README.md

 * **HTTPS:** Always access this tool over HTTPS to encrypt communication.
 * **File Permissions:** Be mindful of file permissions on the server.
 The script's ability to read/write files and execute commands is governed by the permissions of the web server user.
 * **Disable Functions:** The tool attempts to use various PHP functions for command execution.
 If some are disabled via `disable_functions` in `php.ini`, it will try alternatives.
 The list of disabled functions is displayed in the header.
-* **Path Traversal:** The script includes measures to prevent path traversal for file editing and downloads by resolving paths relative to the CWD.
-However, always be cautious.
+* **This version of the script has been intentionally modified to allow path traversal for the edit and download commands.
+This means you can access files outside of the current working directory using relative paths (e.g., edit ../../file.php) or absolute paths (e.g., download /etc/passwd).

+Warning: This feature removes critical security safeguards.
+Exercise extreme caution, as it grants access to any file on the server that the web server's user account has permission to read or write.

 ## Version

-v1.0.0
+v1.0.1